ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 ## COMPILER
 - lexer -> read a string and split into tokens
 - parser -> take tokens from lexer and build a AST based on grammer
+- https://godbolt.org/ - badass tool to see assembly code compiled by many languages

 ## HARDWARE
 - FPGA - field programmable gate arrays